 This indicator comes on for several seconds when you turn the ignition switch to the ON (II) position.
 If it comes on at any other time, it indicates a potential problem with your front airbags.
 This indicator will also alert you to a potential problem with your side airbags, passenger's side airbag automatic cutoff system, side curtain airbags, automatic seat belt tensioners, driver's seat position sensor, or the front passenger's weight sensors.
-For more information, see page 33.
+For more information, see page 35.

-On Touring models You will also see a "CHECK AIRBAG SYSTEM" message on the multi-information display (see page 93).
+On vehicles with navigation system You will also see a "CHECK AIRBAG SYSTEM" message on the multi-information display (see page 95).